Australian couple with dwarfism have three children against all odds

 Daughters Tully and Tilba both have dwarfism, so the parents wanted to find out whether their third bundle of joy would have it too.
 In case he had both forms, the pregnancy had to be terminated.
 “If I can bring this little one into the world come March 2021, or if his or her journey finishes here.”

-Luckily, baby Rip was welcomed into the world in February of this year and he’s thriving, just like his big sisters.
+Luckily, baby Rip, who came into the world in February, is thriving just like his big sisters.

 “I’ve copped criticism for choosing to have babies with these odds and that’s a whole conversation in itself, however by sharing this tiny piece of the puzzle those who doubt can see that bringing a child into this world with my odds is no simple decision and it’s all about being kind,” Charlie wrote.